Icenium/icenium-cli/README.md

 You can set hybrid or native for `<Type>`.

-The Telerik AppBuilder CLI creates a new subdirectory MyApp in the current directory and places the project files inside it.
+The AppBuilder CLI creates a new subdirectory MyApp in the current directory and places the project files inside it.

 **Create new project from locally stored existing project**